 But when suppliers are forced to lower the cost for those paying more than the price cap, they plan on raising prices for those below it to subsidise the cost.

 What is the price cap?

 The price cap is a limit on supplier rate charges for prepayment, standard variable and default tariffs.

 The average level of the price cap depends on where you live because the costs of supplying energy vary in each region.

-It starts on the 1st January and will be updated every April and October.
+It started on the 1st January 2019 and will be updated every April and October.
 Ofgem say the price cap was only ‘designed to be a temporary measure, and will be in place until 2023 at the latest’.

 Who is the price cap for?

 The price cap is for people who are on a prepayment, standard variable tariff or default tariff.

 Ofgem state that most people are on the standard default tariff, which is usually the most expensive.